Jeffrey-Liu-prog/Code-and-materials-for-the-manuscript-submitted-to-JGRMLC/README.md

 Requirement:
 1.torch >= 2.4.1+cu118, 2.captum >=0.7.0, 3.scikit-learn >=1.3.0

-ResNet_BiLSTM_Transformer.ipynb is the code to split dataset, training, and validation for the baseline and source-enhanced models.
+ResNet_BiLSTM_Transformer_.ipynb is the code to split dataset, training, and validation for the baseline and source-enhanced models.

 Integrated Gradient_interactions.ipynb is the code for the analysis of interpretability and attribution for the deep learning models.